 4. Extend your trial for prospects

-New prospects in the time of global contraction are gold – but since focus in the crisis is in short supply, they may need more time and more attention from your CS team to realise the value of your product and convert.
+New prospects in the time of global contraction are gold – but since the focus in the crisis is in short supply, they may need more time and more attention from your CS team to realize the value of your product and convert.

 At Userpilot, we’re also extending the trial limit for our current prospects – instead of looking for immediate revenues.